DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 **Going electronic: Advantages and issues**

-Art/design catalogues are image-heavy publications, and this is precisely the biggest challenge for electronic publishing in this genre.
-Being an art/design catalogue, it is important that the quality of the images is high and that there is as little distortion of colours as possible.
+Most art/design catalogues are image-heavy publications, and this is precisely the biggest challenge for electronic publishing in this genre.
+Being an art/design catalogue, it is important that the quality of the images is high, with no degradation of colours and the highest possible resolution.
 This means that a publication containing a lot of these images will be very large in size, posing a problem when it comes to downloading speed, storage space on the user's device and on the publishers servers.
 This is an issue that begs consideration but as speed and storage space increase exponentially over time, possibilities grow parallel.

 Possibilities in this direction lie in offering high quality images which can be zoomed in to and complementing the content with other (interactive) materials.
+Also, most tablet computers offer much more better color reproduction (gamut) than the print page.
 An issue of concern is that in a catalogue often a fixed page layout is necessary: image and text must appear in a certain layout as they belong to each other.
 However, changes in size (of the device or of the settings a reader uses) might influence the flow of content, resulting in a drifting apart of pictures and text.

 Just as with research publications, modularization offers interesting chances for writing and presenting material.
 As a catalogue is often built up around parts which are already modular in nature, there is a lot to be gained from using these features in electronic publishing.
 For example giving readers the opportunity to 'build' their own publication; publishing different editions (small, medium, large) of a catalogue without extra effort; easy updating of a part of the catalogue.